Prop OA trial delivers compelling evidence

 The PROP OA (PROvision of braces for Patients with knee OsteoArthritis) trial is an independent, multi-centre, randomised controlled study designed to assess the clinical effectiveness of knee bracing in managing symptomatic knee osteoarthritis (OA).
-The results of the world’s largest independent trial of knee bracing for knee osteoarthritis has been published in the British Medical Journal (BMJ).
+The trial was designed to answer the need for a large, independent, high quality randomised controlled trial with outcomes for >6 months, and the results have been published in the British Medical Journal (BMJ).

 The study